S4Plus/pyctype/README.md

 This project is a static type inference tool for foreign functions of Python, which is proposed in paper:
 **Static Type Inference for Foreign Functions of Python**.
-This tool is developed by [Mingzhe Hu](https://www.mingzhehu.cn) under the guidance of Prof. [Yu Zhang](http://staff.ustc.edu.cn/~yuzhang/) in the [S4Plus](https://s4plus.ustc.edu.cn) team of [USTC](https://www.ustc.edu.cn).
+This tool is developed by [Mingzhe Hu](https://www.mingzhehu.cn/about/) under the guidance of Prof. [Yu Zhang](http://staff.ustc.edu.cn/~yuzhang/) in the [S4Plus](https://s4plus.ustc.edu.cn) team of [USTC](https://www.ustc.edu.cn).

-If you use PyScan in your research, please cite our paper as follows:
+If you use PyCType in your research, please cite our paper as follows:

 ```
 @inproceedings{hu2021pyctype,